HazelHawadi/Golden-Flavour-Recipes/README.md

 -Enhanced layout and font sizes for tablets and larger screens (768px and up).
 - Tailored styling for large devices such as laptops and desktops (992px and up).

+## Color Scheme
+![color scheme][color scheme]
+The color scheme of the Zvekumba Recipes website was carefully selected to give a sense of warmth, sophistication, and culinary inspiration.
+The aim was to create a visually appealing and inviting environment for visitors to explore the collection of delicious recipes.
+The following colors are featured throughout the website:
+1. Primary Color: #253a4a
+- This deep blue-green hue serves as the primary color for headers, navigation bars, and other prominent elements.
+It gives a sense of richness and elegance, while also providing excellent contrast for text and other content.
+2. Accent Color: #c5c1a7
+- The light taupe accent color adds warmth and softness to the design.
+It is used for backgrounds, borders, and other supporting elements, providing visual balance and uniform to the overall layout.
+3. Highlight Color: #1C00FF
+- This color is strategically employed to draw attention to important elements such as links, buttons, and interactive components.
+It creates a sense of excitement, encouraging user engagement and exploration.